 In this activity, students construct a Global Warming Wheel Card, a hand-held tool that they can use to estimate their household's emissions of carbon dioxide and learn how they can reduce them.
 One side of the wheel illustrates how much carbon dioxide a household contributes to the atmosphere per year through activities such as driving a car, using energy in the home, and disposing of waste.
 The other side shows how changes in behavior can reduce personal emissions.

-In this activity, students collect data and analyze the cost of using energy in their homes and investigate one method (switching to compact fluorescent light bulbs) of reducing energy use.
+In this activity, students collect data and analyze the cost of using energy in their homes and investigate one method of reducing energy use.
 This activity provides educators and students with the means to connect 'energy use consequences' and 'climate change causes.'
 Through examining home energy use and calculating both pollution caused by the generation of electricity and potential savings, students can internalize these issues and share information with their families.

 This lesson plan engages students in a real-life exploration of climate change as it is affected by greenhouse emissions from vehicles.
 The aim of this activity is for students to realize the impact of vehicle use in their family and to give students the opportunity to brainstorm viable alternatives to this use.

 This is a simulation that illustrates how temperature will be affected by global CO2 emission trajectories.
 It addresses the issue that even if global emissions begin to decrease, the atmospheric concentration of CO2 will continue to increase, resulting in increased global temperatures.

 In this activity learners work in pairs or small groups to evaluate energy use in their school and make recommendations for improved efficiency.
 Students create and use an energy audit tool to collect data and present recommendations to their class.
 Further communication at the school and district level is encouraged.